 Light elementals are just as pernicious once roused as their dark brethren, and by the same token, a dark elemental is just as peaceful as a light when left alone.

 Ultima, the strongest of the main twelve Espers, is a personification of this trope.
 Her element of choice is light.
-She has a beautiful, angelic appearance (complete with platinum blonde hair and a feathery dress) - and is a very tough, powerful boss.
+She has a beautiful, angelic appearance (complete with platinum blonde hair and a feathery dress) - and is a very tough, powerful boss who uses magick fields to weaken the player, wields very strong Holy magick, and can inflict Reverse on a character and use Renew to KO them.
 She also led the rebellion of the Espers against the gods.
 Though you can get her to be on your side if you beat her...

 In Chrono Cross, light (white) is the elemental attribute of the hero, but also of many villains, often among the most powerful, including the final boss.
 Most of the strong white innate bosses you fight are placed in the time where you will be in Lynx's body.
 Lynx's innate is black, and white elements deal extra damage to black innate.
 Hope you got some Diminish.